SupurCalvinHiggins/212-fall-2015/assignments/ha-08/readme.md

 ## Problem

 In a perfect BST of height $16$, what is the expected number of visited nodes when searching for a key chosen uniformly at random?
 Assume the key is in the tree with 50% probability.
 Give your answer as a single integer.
-If needed, rounded up to the nearest integer. [____]()
+If needed, round up to the nearest integer. [____](17)

 ## Problem

-What is the maximum number of right rotations required to transform a BST with $65535$ nodes into a chain?
-A chain is a sequence of nodes where nodes either only have left children, or only have right children.
-Give your answer as a single integer. [____]()
+What is the maximum number of right rotations required to transform a BST with $65535$ nodes into a right chain?
+A right chain is a tree where nodes have only a right child, or no children.
+Give your answer as a single integer. [____](65534)

 ## Problem
 A subtree property is a node property that is maintained under tree operations.
 For example, the binary search tree property is a subtree property.
 Every node in the tree obeys the binary search tree property, and this remains true after insertions, deletions and queries.

 What subtree properties can be maintained in a red-black tree while retaining $\Theta(\lg n)$ worst-case operations?
+Write a modified version of insert for each such subtree property.

 [X] Number of nodes in subtree
 [X] Number of red nodes in subtree